abdulwaheed76/practices/README.md

 # Project management
 ## Agile
-#### story points
-Each story / ticket is given points based on its complexity and time to complete.
-This is achieved when requirements are understood and best course of action suitable for the current business needs is concluded.
 ##### Why can't we just start coding.
 Why spend so much time in plan?
 1. In short, it is to act and make an "informed decision".
-It is good for both business and developer though a developer may want to just code
-2. for practice or just due to interest or passion on something that attracts him/her.
-That thing, strategy, solution or way to doing the task may
-3. or may not even be the best way or decision for the business needs.
+It is good for both business and developer though a developer may want to just code for practice or just due to interest or passion on something that attracts him/her.
+That thing, strategy, solution or way to doing the task may or may not even be the best way or decision for the business needs.
    Think like a developer and also think about the business needs.
-Keep
-4. yourself in the shoes of the product owner.
+Keep yourself in the shoes of the product owner.
 If you have questions on how to think like one, ask questions.
-5. At no point should a ticket be started for execution until the best plan of action, strategy, requirements are clear, defined and approved
-6. .
-E.g you want to go from city A to city B. If you search a bit and not just blindly hit the road in your car in garage, maybe a new bus
-7. services goes there in more comfort, shorter time, on a newly made highway you didn't knew about before.
-Or maybe a cost effective bullet train
+5. At no point should a ticket be started for execution until the best plan of action, strategy, requirements are clear, defined and approved .
+E.g you want to go from city A to city B. If you search a bit and not just blindly hit the road in your car in garage, maybe a new bus services goes there in more comfort, shorter time, on a newly made highway you didn't knew about before.
+Or maybe a cost effective bullet train .
-8. .
 Or maybe there is a curfew news you missed that can get you in jail or severe.
-Longer or critical journeys may include feul comparisons
-9. or going to a different city at all (changing course).
+Longer or critical journeys may include feul comparisons or going to a different city at all (changing course).
 All this cannot be decided without understanding requirments and creating best course of action.

-#### stand up
-#### sprints
-Our typical schedule and sequence of doing things:
-1. Do the 'estimates' ticket of each story to have an understanding of requirments, action plan andnestimated time to execute for each.
-      1. Get estimationes for each story approved step by step, one by one.
-1. Once (and only when) above is approved, create PR 1 for each story.
-      1. Get PR 1 for each story approved step by step, one by one.
-1. Once (and only when) above is approved, create PR 2 for each story.
-      1. Get PR 2 for each story approved step by step, one by one.
-1. Once (and only when) above is approved, create PR 3 (optional).
-1. Finish the work accuretly as per needs, on time.
-1. Attend retrospective meeting.

 # Work and self management